Educational Questions?

 Parents and caregivers are encouraged to be active participants in our community in the following ways:

-• Class support: Volunteer in class up if able
+• Class support: Volunteer in class if able

 • Community connection: Attend quarterly PTO meetings